marijnkoolen/pilot-cth-programme/curriculum.md

 + From week 2, projects in groups of max 5 people
   + Weekly challenges to implement a prototype widget
   + Group divides tasks for individuals or pairs to work on
+  + What is the humanities component of the challenge?
+  + What are the technological hurdles to overcome?
 + Each week groups present:
   + Weekly plan on Monday morning
   + Weekly challenge results on Thursday
 + We finish the weekly challenges and start the next challenge on Thursday with a plenary discussion
-  + What technological hurdles were overcome, which remain?
-  + What is the humanities component of the challenge?

 ## Content Schedule